 - Confirms that Muhammad* is God’s prophet and the Qur’an is true

 - Admits that he, Jesus, is not the bearer of God’s definitive revelation for humankind

-- Condemns Christianity, or at least Christian worship of Jesus
+- Condemns the worship of Jesus central to Christian practice

 For those same reasons, the claim is highly problematic to Christians.